Anomalous Hall effect in the antiferromagnetic Weyl semimetal SmAlSi

-In addition to the centrosymmetric systems, Weyl nodes can also occur in non-centrosymmtric materials.
-In {\it I} breaking Weyl semimetals, if {\it T} is preserved, Weyl nodes with different chiralities appear at opposite momenta, and all regions in the first Brillouin zone have zero Chern number, and the AHE is expected to be zero [Fig.~\ref{fig:1}(e)].
-An external magnetic field could further break {\it T} and the magnetic exchange interaction from the magnetic ions acts as an effective Zeeman coupling to the conduction electrons.
-Such coupling shifts the energy bands and the position of the Weyl nodes such that the position of the Weyl nodes with different chiralities are no longer at opposite momenta [Fig.~\ref{fig:1}(f)].
-As a result, there are regions with non-zero Chern number in the first Brillouin zone, which leads to non-zero AHE.
+Weyl nodes can occur in non-centrosymmtric materials even in the absence of an applied magnetic field, as is the case in \textit{R}Al(Si,Ge) \cite{Chang2018,Xu2017}.
+In {\it I}-breaking Weyl semimetals, if {\it T} is preserved, Weyl nodes with different chiralities appear at opposite momenta, and all regions in the first Brillouin zone have zero Chern number, such that the AHE is expected to be zero [Fig.~\ref{fig:1}(e)].
+FM order spontaneously breaks{\it T} \cite{Chang2018}, and the Weyl nodes are effectively shifted by the exchange interaction, resulting in non-zero integration of the Berry curvature that leads to non-zero AHE.
+Here we extend this scenario to materials without FM order.
+An external magnetic field could break {\it T}, and the magnetic exchange interaction could act as FM exchange.
+As a result, there are regions with non-zero Chern number in the first Brillouin zone [Fig.~\ref{fig:1}(f)], leading to a field-induced non-zero AHE.
 It is worth noting that the Zeeman energy is typically significantly smaller than the magnetic exchange energy.
 Therefore, the AHE resulting from this mechanism is expected to be substantially smaller in NM materials compared to magnetic materials.
 In the magnetic system SmAlSi, we expect a nonzero AHE even in the PM state, particularly within the temperature range just above the Ne\'el temperature $T_N$.